v-rajagt/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 After you share, the recipient will receive a link and a message to view the app's details.
 The link opens the Company Portal **App details** page.

-## Available and required apps
+## Optional and required apps
-Apps are assigned to you by your organization, and labeled in Company Portal as either **Available** or **Required**.
+Apps are assigned to you by your organization.
+Your organization will require you to have some apps and will make other apps optional.
+To find out which apps are required versus optional, go to **Installed apps** and look under the column **Required by your organization**.

-* Available apps: These apps are selected by your organization, and are appropriate and useful for work or school.
-They are optional to install, and are the only apps you'll find in the Company Portal to install.
+* Optional apps: These apps are selected by your organization and are appropriate and useful for work or school.
+They're made available to you but it's up to you whether you want to install them.
+These are the only kind of apps you'll find in the Company Portal to install.

 * Required apps: These apps are necessary for work and school and are deployed directly to your device.
 These apps are automatically installed for you without intervention.